ahl27/65C02Emulator/README.md

 3. 65c02 instructions are not currently supported but will (probably) be implemented later
 4. Not all instructions have been tested; all loads/stores/transfers plus `ADC, SBC` are known to be working.
 More testing on the way.
 5. Clock cycles are not quite the same as the original 6502, I'll try to get to it later.
+6. This is not tested (nor expected to run) on Windows.